 The researchers are investigating potential reasons for the differences, but the records suggest that female surgeons tend to operate more slowly and may achieve better results by taking their time in the operating theatre.

-Dr Christopher Wallis, who led one of the studies at Mount Sinai hospital in Toronto, said the findings should prompt male surgeons to reflect on their approach to surgery and learn from female colleagues for the benefit of their patients. […]
+Dr Christopher Wallis, who led one of the studies at Mount Sinai hospital in Toronto, said the findings should prompt male surgeons to reflect on their approach to surgery and learn from female colleagues for the benefit of their […]

 Anyone who knows anything about American history knows that unions were critical to creating the American middle class.
 They have, of course, always been opposed by rich fascists, and it is not a coincidence that the rise of the oligarch class exactly correlates (see the above chart) with the decline of union membership, and the rise of America’s obscene wealth inequality.
 And unions are critical to reverse this inequality.
 As this article describes the U.S. Treasury now officially recognizes what I have said.